asciamanna/asciamanna.github.io/talks/phillyxp-mob-programming/index.md

 ---
 layout: default
-title: "PhillyXP - Mob Programming Talk"
+title: ""
 ---
-### PhillyXP - Mob Programming: Whole Team Collaboration
+## Mob Programming: Whole Team Collaboration
-_November 13, 2018 - Philadelphia, PA_
+_PhillyXP &bull; November 13, 2018 &bull; Philadelphia, PA_

 Here you will find all of the material referenced in the Mob Programming talk, as well as additional resources to continue learning about mob programming.